meta-things/Bad-Spammer-Script-Java/README.md

 2. Navigate in your Console to the jarfile.
 3. Type in your Console "java -jar badspammer.jar".
 4. Select your mode.
+5. Go to your WhatsApp web Tab or Instagram Tab and select the Text input.